tier2tickets/Knowledge-Base/content/integration/osticket.rst

 osTicket Documentation
 ===========================

+This guide will show you how to set up osTicket to work with your new Helpdesk Buttons in as few as 15 minutes.

 Integration
 --------------------------

-This guide will show you how to set up osTicket to work with your new Helpdesk Buttons.

 osTicket integration requires two main parts: